 It’s very satisfying to provide answers to patients questions through this website.
 I’m more than happy to provide free advice for patients with medical questions.
 However, because of the large volume of questions I receive, I can no longer answer questions on this page.
-Please use the “Ask Dr. Buck” form.
-Thank you!

-You have had a “Laparoscopic Appendectomy”.
+You’ve had a “Laparoscopic Appendectomy”.
 This just means your appendix was removed using a small camera and small instruments through 3 separate small incisions.
 After having your appendix removed, there are no limitations on your diet.
 After the surgery, you may feel full or nauseated easily with a large meal.
 The bowels usually need some time to begin functioning normally again, so the first one or two days after the surgery this is normal.
 If it persists beyond one or two days, you should call the office for advice.

 The incisions have “Steri-Strips” (or small tape) across them, and a plastic adhesive dressing over the top to protect them from water.
 You may wash over the plastic dressings in the shower.
 Please do not soak in a tub or bath as this may loosen the plastic dressings and they may fall off, leaving the incisions exposed.
 After about 48-72 hours, the incisions in the skin are watertight, but they are still very weak, so it’s important to protect them for about 7 days.
 Leave the plastic dressings on for 72 hours.
 After 72 hours, you may remove the plastic and underlying gauze.
 Leave the Steri-strips in place for 7 days after your surgery.
 You may wash gently over the Steri-strips with soap and water, but be sure to dry them well after showering.
 After 7 days, if they have not fallen off by themselves, you may remove them.